sspaeti/listmonk-rss/README.md

 ## Contributing

-Contributions are welcome, but no guarantee that I will be able to act on it.
-I use this mostly for my own purpose.
-My advice would be to fork it and use adjust it to your needs.
+Contributions are welcome, but there's no guarantee that I will be able to act on them.
+I use this mostly for my own purposes.
+My advice would be to fork it and adjust it to your needs.

 ## Contact